Youth self-harm and suicide

 Did you know?

-Young people have the highest rate of hospitalisation for intentional self harm.
+Young people have the highest hospitalisation rates for self-harm in Australia.

-How you respond as a parent can help your child feel supported and give you insight into how they are feeling.
+How you respond as a parent can help your child feel supported and allow you to understand how they are feeling.

-• stay calm and speak directly to the questions you have for your child
+• speak openly and directly to the questions you have for your child

 • provide first aid if necessary

-• refer your child to professional help if they are ready for it and keep the conversation going.
+• encourage professional help and keep the conversation going.

 Suicide